jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-With respect to AoC, how is cardinal comparability expressed in terms of sets?
+With respect to AC, how is cardinal comparability expressed in terms of sets?
 Back: For any sets $C$ and $D$, either $C \preceq D$ or $D \preceq C$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1744555922896-->